Do You Have a Deductible Home Office?

 Generally, the amount you can deduct depends on the percentage of your home used for business.
 Your deduction will be limited if your gross income from your business is less than your total business expenses.

-Expenses that you can deduct for business use of the home may include the business portion of real estate taxes, deductible mortgage interest, rent, utilities, insurance, depreciation, painting and repairs.
-You may not deduct expenses for lawn care or for painting a room not used for business.
+Expenses that you can deduct for business use of the home may include the business portion of real estate taxes, mortgage interest, rent, utilities, insurance, depreciation, painting and repairs.
+You may not deduct expenses for lawn care or those related only to rooms not used for business.

-If you are self-employed, you will use Form 8829 to figure your home office deduction and report those deductions on line 30 of Schedule C, Form 1040.
-Employees can use the worksheet in Publication 587 , "Business Use of Your Home," to figure their allowable expenses and claim them as a miscellaneous itemized deduction on Schedule A, Form 1040.
+If you are self-employed, use Form 8829 to figure your home office deduction and report those deductions on line 30 of Schedule C, Form 1040.
+Employees can use the worksheet in Pub.
+587 to figure their allowable expenses and claim them as a miscellaneous itemized deduction on Schedule A, Form 1040.